yanshouwang/clover-vscode/README.md

 ## Snippets

-- stlessvm: A snippet for StatelessViewModel.
-- stfulvm: A snippet for StatefulViewModel.
-- stlessv: A snippet for StatelessView.
-- stfulv: A snippet for StatefulView.
+- cvvm: A snippet for Clover View and ViewModel.